markwoodhall/markwoodhall.com/resources/templates/md/pages/about.md

 ByBox manages more dropboxes than any other company in the UK, and delivers over 20 million parcels a year.
 My role at ByBox involves working in a distributed, remote development team to constantly improve the technology platform and therefore the services offered to customers.

-We develop and maintain a large number of discrete components architechted in an SOA style.
+We develop and maintain a large number of discrete components designed in an SOA style.
 We employ TDD where appropriate with a focus on writing understandable and readable code.

 ### [Avelo/IRESS](http://www.iress.com)
 #### Software Developer